DharanBro/snaptable/README.md

 # [WIP] Table Snap

-Plugin for [jsPDF](https://github.com/MrRio/jsPDF) to print a table pdf written with typescript.
+Plugin for [jsPDF](https://github.com/MrRio/jsPDF) to write a table to pdf written with typescript.

 ```
 const  doc = new  jsPDF({ unit:  "px" });